shivannis/xandr-docs-public/xandr-docs/digital-platform-api/09---creatives.md

 ## HTML and JavaScript returned by a URL

-HTML or JavaScript returned by a URL ("format" values of "url-html" and "url-js", respectively) are relatively straight-forward formats to use for creatives.
+HTML or JavaScript returned by a URL (`"format"` values of `"url-html"` and `"url-js"`, respectively) are relatively straight-forward formats to use for creatives.
 Generally, URLs do not contain characters that would normally conflict the JSON syntax.
 Registering creatives of this format is relatively straightforward.
-Refer to the example below for the "url-html" format.
-The "url-js" format is very similar, so a single example is presented.
+Refer to the example below for the `"url-html"` format.
+The `"url-js"` format is very similar, so a single example is presented.

-### Example for the "url-html" format
+### Example for the `"url-html"` format

 Make a file containing JSON and add the correct values.
 Necessary fields include format, width, height, audit status, and media URL.